mysticpants/AWSDynamoDB_old/README.md

 ItemCollectionMetrics	| Table    	     | Information about item collections, if any, that were affected by the PutItem operation.
 See [here](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ItemCollectionMetrics.html)

 ### Example
+Deletes specified item in the database that was previously initialised in the CreateTable [example](#idb)
 ```squirrel
 local tableName = "Your Table Name";
 local itemTime = time().tostring();